pierrick-jeanjean/personal-blog/_posts/recipes-serie/11-november-meals/2025-11-01-roasted-fennel-farro-with-lemon-zest-and-thyme-grilled-halloumi-cheese.markdown

 ### Instructions

-- **Preheat** oven to 200°C.
+**Preheat the oven for roasting**: <br/>
+Set it to 200°C to kick off the transformation of fennel into golden perfection.
+**Season and toss the fennel wedges**: <br/>
-- **Toss** fennel wedges with olive oil, lemon zest, thyme, salt, and pepper.
+Coat with olive oil, lemon zest, thyme, salt, and pepper for a bright, herbaceous flavor.
+**Roast until caramelized and tender**: <br/>
-- **Arrange** in a baking dish and roast for 30–35 minutes, turning halfway, until golden and tender.
+Place in a baking dish and cook for 30–35 minutes, turning halfway through for even coloring.
+**Add crunch if desired**: <br/>
-- Optional: **Sprinkle** Parmesan or breadcrumbs in the last 5 minutes for a crisp finish
+Optional: Sprinkle with Parmesan or breadcrumbs during the final 5 minutes for a savory crust.
+**Cook farro until tender**: <br/>
-- Rinse farro and cook in boiling salted water for 25–30 minutes until tender.
-Drain well.
+Rinse well, then boil in salted water for 25–30 minutes.
+Drain thoroughly.
+**Infuse farro with citrus and herbs**: <br/>
-- Toss cooked farro with lemon zest, juice, thyme, olive oil, and a pinch of salt.
+Toss with lemon zest and juice, thyme, olive oil, and a pinch of salt.
+Let it soak up the flavor.
+**Grill for texture and depth**: <br/>
-- Brush lightly with olive oil and grill (pan or barbecue) for 2–3 minutes per side until golden brown and slightly crisp.
+Brush lightly with olive oil and grill each side for 2–3 minutes until golden and slightly crisp.

 #### Calories (per serving)